 More than most personality types, Fives find comfort within themselves.
 Although isolation can be damaging, a constant barrage of meetings and team sessions without providing ample space for a Five can create burnout, too.

-Think of an Enneagram 5 like a gas-powered car.
+Think of them like a gas-powered car.
 They need time to “fill their tanks” and invest in self-renewal to perform well.
 As they expend their energy in meetings and other efforts, they need equal space to fill up their tanks again—preferably before they hit empty and burn out.